Terrible Herbst: JETT Gaming

 JETT Gaming is a slot route operator and casino company formed by Jerry Herbst in 2011, after the family lost its ownership of Herbst Gaming.
 In 2012, JETT bought out the slot route contracts for Terrible Herbst stores from the former Herbst Gaming, and also acquired the Terrible's casino in Searchlight, Nevada.
 In 2015, JETT bought the Gold Strike Hotel and Gambling Hall in Jean, Nevada from MGM Resorts International for $12 million; the property was later rebranded as Terrible's Hotel & Casino.
 The company also acquired a second casino in Searchlight, the Searchlight Nugget, in 2015.
-Terrible's Hotel & Casino in Jean announced its indefinite closure in November 2021.
+Terrible's Hotel & Casino in Jean announced its indefinite closure on November 22, 2021.